-AST 1022L Astronomy Laboratory consists of 12 daytime labs and 3 night labs.
+AST 1022L Astronomy Laboratory consists of 11 daytime labs and 3 night labs.
 Daytime labs will be conducted during the scheduled class period (detailed above) in room 7 of the Bryant Space Science Center.
-The night labs with take place on Thursdays at the Campus Teaching Observatory (CTO) on nights that will be scheduled during the semester.
+The night labs with take place at the Campus Teaching Observatory (CTO) on nights to be scheduled during the first few weeks of class.
 You might want to find it in the daytime before the first lab, because absence due to not being able to find the CTO will not be excused.
-A map to the CTO can be found at http://www.astro.ufl.edu/information/cto.html.
+A map to the CTO can be found at https://astro.ufl.edu/research/telescopes/campus-teaching-observatory

 Night labs depend on the weather.
-If the weather turns out to be too bad for a night lab I will send an email to the class cancelling the lab no later than 7 pm on the night of the lab.
+If the weather turns out to be too bad for a night lab I will send an email to the class canceling the lab no later than 7 pm on the night of the lab.
 If you do not get a message, you should come to the CTO at the scheduled time for the lab unless there is bad weather, heavy rain, lightning, thunderstorm or tornado watch or warning.
 In those cases, the observatory will be closed.
 If you need assistance finding your way, call the observatory phone number (352) 392-1016 before the start of the session.
-Once the session starts, the instructors will be busy teaching the session and may not answer the phone.
+Once the session starts, the instructors will be busy may not answer the phone.